microsoft/react-native-devblog/blogposts/2024-07-18-running-rnw-from-a-mac.md

 One option to create VMs on macOS is [Parallels](https://www.parallels.com/), which is software that can be locally installed and supports virtualizing a variety of operating systems including Windows 11.

 After signing up for the [Parallels free trial](https://www.parallels.com/products/desktop/trial/), you will be given a download of the Parallels Desktop software and installation instructions.
-After Parallels Desktop was installed and running, the software will prompt you to install Windows 11.
+After installing and running Parallels, you will be prompted to install Windows 11.
 From there, your Windows VM is ready to be run.

 With my virtual machine running, I was able to use the VM as if I was on a Windows computer.
 From here, I could follow the ["System Requirements"](https://microsoft.github.io/react-native-windows/docs/rnw-dependencies) and ["Getting Started"](https://microsoft.github.io/react-native-windows/docs/getting-started) documentation for React Native for Windows.
 Parallels had access to my local files, so I did not need to redownload any source code to get started developing.
 When I was finished with my development session, I was able to close the virtual machine and the machine's state was saved for next time.